meditationstuff/protocol_1/index.md

 * Wile, Daniel B. "After the honeymoon: How conflict can improve your relationship."
 (1988).
 * Gause, Donald C., and Gerald M. Weinberg.
 "Are your lights on."
 Dorset House (1990).
 * Profound Instruction on the View of the Middle Way by Mipham Rinpoche
-* The Vimalakirti Sutra (maybe Thurman translation)
+* The Vimalakirti Sutra (KF highly praises Burton Watson translation)
 * https://eigenposts.github.io/thoughts/listen-how-children-learn/ [Last accessed: 2024-03-08]
 	* Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges by Patty Wipfler.
 Hand in Hand Parenting.
 2016.
 	* How Children Learn by John Holt.